thelostt/gta3sc/README.md

 ## Using

-The compiler/decompiler is invoked by the file extension of the input file _(first argument)_, or from the action `compile` or `decompile`.
+The compiler/decompiler is invoked by the file extension of the input file, or from the action `compile` or `decompile`.

 **Compilation example:**